Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Estimation Results

 We compare results using the proposed method with two alternative methods for mixed effects model estimation, whenever the alternatives are computationally feasible.
 The first is to use an iterative algorithm similar to the proposed but without any regularization on the elements in the Cholesky decomposition of $\boldsymbol{\Sigma}^{-1}$.
 The second is to use restricted maximal likelihood estimation (REML).
 Here we implement a modified REML algorithm based on the R package \textit{lme4} (\cite{Bates:2015cf}) In the modified REML estimation, we assume the structure of $\boldsymbol{\Sigma}$ including the zero blocks is known \textit{a priori} to avoid the computational burden in optimizing over the complete set of $p(p+1)/2$ parameters.
 Not all parameter settings guarantee the positive definiteness of the covariance matrix, without which the REML cannot proceed.
 To address this issue we implement truncations in which non-positive eigenvalues of the covariance matrix given the proposed parameter setting are replaced with $ 10^{-5}$ so that the resulting matrix is positive definite.
 We also estimate the fixed effects without accounting for the random effects and include the results in the comparison.

-\subsection{Estimation Results}
+\section{Estimation Results}

 Figure \ref{fig: fixed_T5} summarizes the estimation of the fixed effects via box plots.
 The left panel shows the square roots of the mean squared errors (MSE) from all simulation runs in which the estimates are obtained with the actual PC projection coefficients.
-Results are averaged by fixed effect types: $\boldsymbol{\alpha}^G$, $\boldsymbol{\alpha}^F$ and $\boldsymbol{\beta}$, and methods: proposed, REML, estimation without accounting for random effects, and estimation without imposing regularization on the covariance matrix.
+Results are averaged by fixed effect types: $\boldsymbol{\alpha}^G$, $\boldsymbol{\alpha}^F$ and $\boldsymbol{\beta}$, and methods (grouped boxplots from left to right): proposed, REML, estimation without accounting for random effects, and estimation without imposing regularization on the covariance matrix.
 The right panel shows the results obtained from the estimated PC projection coefficients.

 With the actual values of PC projections $\mathbf{a}$, different methods have similar performance in estimating $\boldsymbol{\alpha}^G$, except for the procedure without imposing regularization on the covariance matrix, which leads to larger errors.
 In estimating $\boldsymbol{\alpha}^F$ and $\boldsymbol{\beta}$, the procedure without accounting for random effects under-performs comparing to the other methods.
 The proposed method and REML have the best performance, which is not surprising, as the other two methods either over-simplifies the covariance matrix as the identity matrix or fails to recognize the sparsity in the covariance structure.
 The right panel of Figure \ref{fig: fixed_T5} demonstrates to what extent the fixed effects estimation is affected by the biased introduced in the geometric registration of the manifolds and the estimation of the PCs.
 The median errors nearly doubled compared to the estimates with the actual $\mathbf{a}$, and the comparison of performances of different methods is similar to that with the actual $\mathbf{a}$.